Easter egger

-In American usage, an Easter egger or Easter-egger is any hybrid or mixed-breed chicken resulting from breeding of a bird carrying the blue-egg (oocyan) gene with one that lays brown eggs.
+In American usage, an Easter egger or Easter-egger is any hybrid or mixed-breed chicken resulting from the breeding of a bird carrying the blue egg (oocyan) gene with one that lays brown eggs.
 Eggs from such a bird may be any shade of blue or brown, or occasionally pink or pale yellow.
 These birds do not constitute a breed, and so are not recognized by the American Poultry Association or the American Bantam Association.
 They may be marketed as "Americana", but are quite different from the Ameraucana, a recognized breed.

 Characteristics

 Hybrid birds of this type may be of any color.
-They are commonly muffed and bearded, often with a pea-comb; the wattles may be small or entirely absent.
-The legs are often greenish.
+They are commonly muffed and bearded, often with a pea-comb; the wattles may be small or absent.
+The legs can be grey, yellow, or greenish.